KodeSaga/CodeMastery/PythonMastery.md

-# List of Python Programs in the repository.
+# List of Python Programs in this repository.